You may well be thinking: ‘How ridiculous Lisa, of course I love my child – 100% without a shadow of a doubt. I don’t even need to think about it.’

 You may truly love your child but unless they feel it, they will not feel loved

 This simple and maybe obvious (to some) insight came to me via the New York Times best selling ‘5 Love Languages of Children’ by Gary Chapman and Ross Campbell.
 This book tells you how by discovering your child’s language of love (one of the 5 listed above) you will keep your child’s emotional tank topped up.
 An emotional tank is a place of emotional strength that can fuel your child throughout the challenging days of childhood.
 Just like a car needs petrol to run, your child needs a large supply of unconditional love (real love is unconditional) to get them through.
 Apparently, you cannot do this until your child is 5.
 Before this age, the book recommends that you use each one of the 5 love languages in which there are many fab ideas to demonstrate each one.
-You may also like to download my free eBook which tells you how to pour more love into your children and expands on this concept.

 But I tell my child I love them every day!